 Ordinary rates are applied to properties based on independent valuations supplied to the Council on all rateable properties within the Shire boundaries by Property NSW.
-The valuations used in the 2018-2019 rating period have a base date of 1 July 2016.
+The valuations used in the 2019 – 2020 rating period have a base date of 1 July 2016.

 The rating provisions of the Local Government Act 1993 allow Councils to base their ordinary rates either on a system of minimum rates or base rates.
 Bega Valley Shire Council has chosen to employ the system of base rates as a means of levying rates on all properties throughout the Shire.
-In accordance with section497 of the Local Government Act 1993 the structure of the Ordinary Rate must comprise:
+In accordance with section 497 of the Local Government Act 1993 the structure of the Ordinary rate must comprise:

 Council has chosen to apply a system of base amounts to overcome community concerns over the inequity of the rate burden of a rate levied solely on land values.
 The uniform base charge reflects that some of the benefits derived by ratepayers from the provision of Council works and services are shared equally by the community.

 The philosophy behind the base charges is that the base amount should apply to all properties and the total income from the charge should approximate the general administration costs of the Council, together with the cost of common services available to each property within the Council area.

 Council has adopted a system of ad valorem rates that will apply to each property valuation to develop a variable charge on each rate notice.
 The ad valorem charge is multiplied by the land valuation supplied by Land and Property Information NSW to determine the ad valorem charge.

 Whilst Council has chosen to apply a system of base rates, the overriding characteristic of NSW local government rating is that the rate assessment will be primarily and predominantly determined via the ad valorem method.
 The ad valorem amount of the rate is to be levied on the unimproved land value of all rateable land within each rating category on the Rates Notice.

 The LGCI in 2019 – 2020 has been set by IPART as 2.7 per cent.